AvinandanBose/JavaGeneric/README.md

 WildCards<TypeUnkown> obj = new WildCards<>();

-//As TypeUnkown we cannot create Object hence here we use unbounded wild card.
+//As TypeUnkown we cannot create Object
+//hence here we use unbounded wild card.

 }